dcsndevs/exam-practice/README.md

 ## Welcome,

-Examp practice is a quiz website that helps users prepare for exams.
+Exam practice is a quiz website that helps users prepare for exams.
 It assists in practicing probable exam questions by presenting them in a question-and-answer format with multiple-choice options.
 It operates as a time exam, simulating real exam conditions to enhance your mental preparedness.
 Currently, there are three subjects: Mathematics, English, and Government.

 You can find The link to the deployed site [Here](https://dcsndevs.github.io/exam-practice)
 ![Resposive views](documentation/responsive-exam-practice.png)